-According to a recent article published by the Academy of Nutrition and Dietetics, kids spend an average of seven hours per day in front of a screen.
-This equates to 49 hours per week with media.
+According to an article published by the Academy of Nutrition and Dietetics, kids spend an average of 7.5 hours per day in front of a screen.
+This equates to 52.5 hours per week with media.
 For most, that’s more than the time spent with parents.
 Many kids watch a screen when getting ready for school, during meals, between meals and before bed.

 Harvard T.H.
 Chan School of Public Health reports that extensive research proves a connection between TV watching and obesity among children and adults in countries around the world.

 Studies show that excess TV viewing in childhood predicts risk for obesity well into adulthood.
 For example, kids who have TV sets in their rooms are more likely to gain excess weight when compared to those who don’t have TVs.
 Furthermore, marketing of unhealthy foods and beverages also contributes to obesity.

 Experts suggest these tips to limit screen time and increase activity:

 Seventy-one percent of kids between the ages of 8 and 18 years have television sets in their rooms.
 Kids who have TVs in their rooms watch one-and-a-half more hours of TV than kids who don’t.

 Research indicates that families who dine together are healthier, and children show better academic scores.